RobertKilkenny/Profession-Website-Development/public/data/Course-Tracker/content.md

 # Project Specifics

 In prior classes, I worked with Pyside2 and matplotlib, so this seemed like an obvious choice for the front end of this application.
 While I had considered curses (as I also have worked with them in the past) since I have worked with the curses library before, I didn't want to use it again.
-I also saw this as a great project to wrap C++ code for the Python project, as I will be using a CSV file to save the course and personal data.
-The main goal of this project will be to make the application very customizable by offering many different features.
-The current list of features I want to implement are:
+I will be testing this project a lot because working with pure Python can make the code take much longer to be processed, so if this becomes a problem, I will have to either create some Rust code to do the computations or transfer the work to C++.

+## Features I Want For This Project:

 - Reading a CSV file to add a batch of classes to the master list
 - Manual single / batch additions to the master list in the app